Ethical Storytelling

 Ethical storytelling takes a longer view.
 Instead of centering desperation, it centers transformation.
 Instead of framing individuals as problems to solve, it invites supporters into partnership.
 Instead of focusing only on immediate donation response, it strengthens long-term donor retention strategy and organizational credibility.

-This approach may not always produce the fastest spike—but it builds the strongest foundation.
+This approach may not always produce the fastest spike.
+It builds the strongest foundation.

 Why Ethical Storytelling Requires Listening and Consent

-In nonprofit marketing, the power dynamic between organization and participant is real.
+The power dynamic between a nonprofit and the people it serves is real, and it is asymmetrical.
+The organization holds the platform, the framing, the editing decisions, and the publication choice.
+The participant holds their own story and very little else in that exchange.
 Without intentional safeguards, stories can unintentionally exaggerate need, simplify complex realities, or prioritize donor emotion over participant dignity.

 Listening and consent protect against that drift.